-- 7.2.7 In summary, it is not considered that the proposal would have an overbearing impact or result in loss of light and the proposal is considered to be acceptable in this regard. - 7.3 Amenity Space Provision for Future Occupants - 7.3.1 Policy CP12 of the Core Strategy states that development should take into account the need for adequate levels and disposition of privacy, prospect, amenity and garden space. - 7.3.2 The proposed development would result in a three bedroom dwelling (one additional bedroom).
+7.3 Amenity Space Provision for future occupants

+7.3.1 Policy CP12 of the Core Strategy states that development should take into account the need for adequate levels and disposition of privacy, prospect, amenity and garden space.

+7.3.2 The proposed development would result in a three bedroom dwelling (one additional bedroom).
 Appendix 2 of the Development Management Policies document outlines that a three bedroom dwelling should retain 84sqm of usable, private amenity space.
-The application dwelling would retain approximately 84sqm of amenity space to the rear and as such, would comply with the requirements set out within Appendix 2 in this regard. - 7.4 Wildlife and Biodiversity - 7.4.1 Section 40 of the Natural Environment and Rural Communities Act 2006 requires Local Planning Authorities to have regard to the purpose of conserving biodiversity.
+The application dwelling would retain approximately 84sqm of amenity space to the rear, as with the approved planning application, and as such, would comply with the requirements set out within Appendix 2 in this regard.

+7.4 Wildlife and Biodiversity

+- 7.4.1 Section 40 of the Natural Environment and Rural Communities Act 2006 requires Local Planning Authorities to have regard to the purpose of conserving biodiversity.
 This is further emphasised by regulation 3(4) of the Habitat Regulations 1994 which state that Councils must have regard to the strict protection for certain species required by the EC Habitats Directive. - 7.4.2 The protection of biodiversity and protected species is a material planning consideration in the assessment of applications in accordance with Policy CP9 of the Core Strategy (adopted October 2011) and Policy DM6 of the DMLDD.
-National Planning Policy requires Local Authorities to ensure that a protected species survey is undertaken for applications that may be affected prior to determination of a planning application. - 7.4.3 The application has been submitted with a Biodiversity Checklist which stated that no protected species or biodiversity factors will be affected as a result of the application.
-The Local Planning Authority is not aware of any protected species within the immediate area that would require further assessment; however given the development would affect the roofspace of the dwelling, an informative would be attached to any consent to advise the applicant of what to do should bats be discovered during the course of the development.
+National Planning Policy requires Local Authorities to ensure that a protected species survey is undertaken for applications that may be affected prior to determination of a planning application. - 7.4.3 The application has been submitted with a Biodiversity Checklist and states that no protected species or biodiversity interests will be affected as a result of the application.
+However, given that the development would affect the roof of the dwelling an informative would be added to any consent advising the applicant what to do should bats be discovered during the course of development.